Kathmandu

 Most of the staff had gone home by now and because the local electric supply is a little erratic, nobody works after dark.
 Homes are very poorly light and there are few street lamps.
 I stumbled through the garage yard until I came to a group of mechanics with their overalls already off and ready to go home.
 They pointed out to me the boy who would be keeping watch on the cars that night.
 He said that he would stay awake all night and make sure that nobody touched anything.
 I wasn’t too happy about leaving this young lad looking after things.
 I told Walter of my fears, he had stopped work by now and was cleaning up.
 As we made our way to the gate Walter stopped at the gatehouse.
 There he found someone who knew the night watchman and they went off to find him.
 Walter returned happy, he had paid the watchman a little to make sure that he did a good job.

 We asked the gatehouse man if he could get us a cab.
 He said he would and told us to follow him down the road because taxis didn’t pass by here very often.
 We all walked along the side of the road, there was no pathway just uneven dirt.
-The traffic consisted of mostly those rotovator type trailer things, trucks, and buses heading out of town, the dust and smoke made it difficult to see where you were going and the only lights came from the vehicles.
+The traffic consisted of mostly those rotovator-type trailer things, trucks, and buses heading out of town, the dust and smoke made it difficult to see where you were going and the only lights came from the vehicles.
 We must have walked half a mile following this man and there was still no sign of any taxis.
 After the day I’d just had, I didn’t need a long walk home.
-Eventually we came upon a cab, which had pulled over to let its passengers out.
-There seemed to be a problem over payment because one of the two female passengers ran off in the direction of some houses.
+Eventually, we came upon a cab, which had pulled over to let its passengers out.
+There seemed to be a problem with payment because one of the two female passengers ran off in the direction of some houses.
 Her friend soon followed when she found herself surrounded by foreigners.
 The first girl returned very promptly and paid the driver.
 We climbed in.
-Our guide jumped in too because he needed a lift into town, he squeezed on the back seat with Walter and me.
+Our guide jumped in too because he needed a lift into town, he squeezed into the back seat with Walter and me.

 After dropping off our guide we soon arrived at the hotel and we arranged to meet in the bar.
 The plan was to have a quick drink first and then go out for something to eat.
 I was looking forward to some food because I hadn’t eaten anything since breakfast. as I had not eaten all day.
 As soon as I got to my room I phoned Pat and told her all of the day’s news.
-I spoke briefly about Kathmandu and lots about the car and crew.
+I spoke briefly about Kathmandu and a lot about the car and crew.
 I’m sure she would have liked more detail about where I was and what it was like but she got the car talk as usual.
 She was delighted that the repair to the car had been successful and I was happy too.
 Fortunately, Stephen was at home too and I gave him all the news to relay back to the guys back at work.
-After exchanging goodbyes, I hang up before realising that I’d hardly spoken to Pat.
+After exchanging goodbyes, I hung up before realising that I’d hardly spoken to Pat.
 I decided I would make up for that the next time I called.

 Following a wonderful shower I dressed and hurried down to the bar.
 Shortly afterwards I was joined by Fritz and Walter.
 We chatted with other crews about their problems and ours, about Kathmandu and its traffic, its filth and its smell.
 Somebody chirped up and said that Delhi was far worse than Kathmandu here, I thought to myself that was glad not to be going to Delhi.
-After a few beers we went off to eat.
+After a few beers, we went off to eat.
 With the appetite that we had worked up the buffet restaurant was the perfect venue.
 After eating we chatted and planned the next day, it was great to relax and have another drink or two before going off to bed.

-Fritz was going to into the city today to take some photographs.
+Fritz was going to the city today to take some photographs.
 We had carried out the serious jobs and he had made a commitment to take photographs.
-In any case we didn’t really need him today.
+In any case, we didn’t really need him today.
 He said that he would find some interesting places to visit and if we finished the car early enough he could give us a guided tour of the city.
 Walter and I called a cab and did the same journey that we did yesterday through the city.
 Already it seemed like we’d done it a hundred times.
 We passed by the unusual sights and I tried to take some photographs.
 It wasn’t easy because of the constant obstructions, passing traffic and people dodging cars.
 We arrived at the garage to be greeted by a huge crowd.
 All the staff had invited their families to look at the cars.
 There were mums, dads, sons, daughters, uncles and aunts, all were there and of course they were very welcome.
 I had to admit that despite my unsettled stomach things seemed pleasantly relaxed today.

 Walter put the body back together and I carried out a very straightforward service.
 We soon had our work done.
-At 3.30pm all we had to do was clean the car and drive it back to the hotel.
+At 3.30 pm all we had to do was clean the car and drive it back to the hotel.
 The owner of the garage had asked Walter if he would sign a letter that said he had used the facilities and found them satisfactory.
 Of course, Walter obliged and asked me to sign it too in the absence of Fritz.
 When Walter went to pay his bill, he was pleasantly surprised because he was only asked to pay for the use of the welder and the equipment, there were no charges for any other services.
 The garage owner asked if we could pose for a photograph in front of the garage with a few young ladies, well of course we were very happy to do so.

 As we left we waved to the mechanics and other garage staff.
 I was elected to drive the car to the hotel.
 I was somewhat reluctant to drive through the city with all its traffic but Walter insisted that I did so rather than him.
 He reasoned that if there was a problem with the car I would be able to detect it.
 Driving through Kathmandu’s traffic was as bad as I feared.
 Fortunately, the car was very different to those driven by the locals and by now it wasn’t the first rally car to drive through the city.
 Word about the rally cars had gone round and so the locals gave me a wide berth.
 At one time, I had a motorcycle escort with about fifteen bikes and grinning riders milling around the car.
-There was a point when I wished I’d had an elephants tail attached to the car.
+There was a point when I wished I’d had an elephant's tail attached to the car.

 After filling up with what looked and smelt like petrol we made our way to the hotel to meet up with Fritz for our tourist trip.
-With my work now over and after taking some of Walter’s special high energy drinks that he’d made for me, I felt good enough to take in a few of Kathmandu’s sights.
-Fritz also had a German driver of another car with him and a very attractive German girl whose father was on a diplomatic visit in the city.
+With my work now over and after taking some of Walter’s special high-energy drinks that he’d made for me, I felt good enough to take in a few of Kathmandu’s sights.
+Fritz also had a German driver of another car with him and a very attractive German girl whose father was on a diplomatic visit to the city.
 We hired two cabs to take us to a temple about two miles away.
-We were running out of daylight so we asked the drivers drive as quickly as they could.
+We were running out of daylight so we asked the drivers to drive as quickly as they could.
 That was a mistake.
 To ask two young cab drivers to drive fast in Kathmandu was not a good idea.
 They actually raced each other through the streets, swerving within inches of other cars and pedestrians.
 We were lucky to arrive safely but we asked them to wait as we made a quick trip around this unusual place.
 The next place to visit was a bazaar that had hundreds of small shops with small temples dotted about every so often.
 The bazaar was within walking distance of our hotel so we made our way back through narrow alleyways which were just as crowded as the busy roads.

 Our journey took us past a street market where hundreds of traders were selling just about anything.
 Provided you could carry it in on a bicycle you could buy it.
 Unfortunately, we did come across a most disturbing sight.
 There was a pile of rotting waste on the side of the road that had been swept up by the recent rains.
 Feeding from this refuse were two cows, several skinny dogs, and much to my disgust a woman.
-She was sifting through the rubbish and when she found something she though was edible she ate it.
+She was sifting through the rubbish and when she found something she thought was edible she ate it.
 I made enquiries later and was told that this woman was one of the untouchables.
 This is a cast of people that are treated with less regard than a dog.
-Of all the nasty things that I experienced in Kathmandu this was the worst.
+Of all the nasty things that I experienced in Kathmandu, this was the worst.

 We made it back to the hotel and by this time I was exhausted.
 My legs were buckling and I needed a long sit down.
 Fritz decided that what we needed was a relaxing sauna so we took advantage of the hotel’s excellent basement gym and sauna.
 Although the sauna was certainly good for my aching limbs, my digestive system was still upset and the extra heat didn’t help.
 I arranged to meet my friends for dinner a little later and left to have a rest in my cool, air-conditioned room.